 two times a week, teach children and assist them during tournaments.

 I also like to play videogames and tabletop roleplaying games with my friends.

-In the frame of the MuMMER project (by which my work is funded), I am working on modeling and infering attention in Human-Robot Interactions.
-Exploiting color and depth images as well as audio data, my goal is to estimate the individual attention of a group of people that is interacting with the robot.
+In the frame of the MuMMER project (by which my work is funded), I am working on modeling and inferring attention in Human-Robot Interactions.
+Exploiting color and depth images as well as audio data, my goal is to estimate the individual attention of a group of people that are interacting with the robot.
 This information will allow it to better understand conversations dynamic and to react properly in social interactions.

 Visual focus of attention estimation